Welcome to the tuning world for fishing reels!

 Here's how to proceed:

-1. Remove ball bearing (often secured by a small clip on baitcasters – be careful!).
+1. Remove ball bearings (often secured by a small clip in baitcasters – be careful!).

 2. Measure inside: Use the caliper to measure the inner diameter